shiimizu/ComfyUI_smZNodes/README.md

 ## Tips to get reproducible results on both UIs
 - Use the same seed, sampler settings, RNG (CPU or GPU), clip skip (CLIP Set Last Layer), etc.
-- Ancestral samplers may not be deterministic.
+- Ancestral and SDE samplers may not be deterministic.
 - If you're using `DDIM` as your sampler, use the `ddim_uniform` scheduler.
 - There are different `unipc` configurations.
 Adjust accordingly on both UIs.